PabloGMcr/PabloGMcr/README.md

 ## Hi there 👋 , I`m Pablo

-In this place I will share projects, exercises, and documentation of my learning path in front-end developer and search engine optimization.
+In this place I will share projects, exercises, and documentation of my learning path in front-end developer.
 Feel free to review, copy and use any resources.Feedback is always welcome !

 ---
 ⚒ My Development Toolbelt